 Nitrogen values discharged to Budd Inlet are higher in the winter because the biological nutrient removal (nitrification/denitrification) process is not as efficient in cooler water.
-Because of this inefficiency, LOTT previously did not run the biological nutrient process in the winter, and the data in 2019 and 2020 reflect this.

-From 2021 through 2023, a number of changes occurred to the biological process in order to improve efficiency, decrease emissions, and reduce nitrogen in the effluent.
-Starting in 2021, LOTT began to employ nearly year-round biological nutrient reduction, depending on conditions at the plant.
-This strategy helps decrease the amount of nitrogen entering the water.
-This change in operation necessitated an increase in methanol usage in 2021 and 2022 as a supplemental carbon source.
-Since methanol is explosive and contributes to CO2 emissions, a substitute product was evaluated.
-Staff found that the glycerin-based MicroC could act as a supplemental carbon source without the disadvantages of methanol.
-Then, in mid-2022, the biological process improvements (BPI) project began to be put into operation and was completed in March 2023.
-This project was aimed at increasing the efficiency and control of the biological process.
+Because of this inefficiency, LOTT did not run the biological nutrient process in the winter, and the data in 2019 and 2020 reflect this.
+Starting in 2021, however, LOTT began to employ year-round biological nutrient reduction, which decreased the amount of nitrogen entering the water.
+This change in operation necessitated an increase in methanol usage.
+In mid-2022, the biological process improvements project began to be put into operation.
+This project was aimed at increasing the efficiency and control of the biological process, and it did result in lower nitrogen levels.